-In our selfie-obsessed world, we fail to see anything anymore, so intent are we with rushing around bagging all those top sights to share with our social networks, that we don’t know where we are, who has been there before and perhaps not even why, what we are perched on the edge of, is there in the first place.
+In our selfie-obsessed world, we fail to see anything anymore, so intent are we with rushing around bagging all those top sights to share with our social networks, that we fail to appreciate and perhaps even forge links with the places we visit.

 Mary Tebje is a leading tourism professional with considerable international travel and tourism experience.
-A specialist in travel marketing and PR communications, branding, travel trade engagement, online editorial, social media, product and market development, Mary has worked for over 25 years at a senior level for visitor attractions, destinations, national parks, trade associations, tourism business networks, London boroughs, county councils and emerging urban and rural Destination Marketing Organisations (DMO’s), in the UK and aboard.
+A specialist in travel marketing and PR communications, branding, travel trade engagement, online editorial, social media, product and market development, Mary has worked for over 25 years at a senior level for visitor attractions, destinations, trade associations, tourism business networks, London boroughs, county councils and emerging urban and rural DMO’s.

 “What are you doing that is different in your business?”

 Mary has kept her business small, working with clients she knows and respects, who come to her through word of mouth recommendation.
 A consummate professional and doer, Mary prefers to be on the sharp end, successfully implementing projects and campaigns on time and within budget, that have needed her considerable skills in both an advisory and deployment capacity.

-When Mary is asked to take on a new project, her approach is always grounded in the end-user and how they can be meaningfully engaged with through the businesses who will have to deliver on the visitor promise;
+When taking on a new project, Mary’s approach is always grounded in the end-user and how they can be meaningfully engaged with through the businesses who will have to deliver on the visitor promise;

 - Discovery of your product

-- Development of practical business services that support your offer and
+- Design and Development of practical business services that support your offer and

-- Effective deployment of resources for businesses to keep 10-steps ahead of a rapidly evolving consumer.
+- Effective deployment of resources for businesses to pace with rapidly evolving consumers

 Career history highlights: